Tag: identity

 ※Prayer※

-Lord, us the to forgo the world in whatever ways you call us.
+Lord, give us the strength to forgo the world in whatever ways you call us.
 Give us the discernment to recognize your will and your call.
 Amen.

 • Path Lighting